 Cloud-Native Application Protection Platforms (CNAPPs) are a unified approach to protecting cloud-native infrastructure and applications that consolidate multiple individual solutions under a single umbrella.
 CNAPPs do a lot, integrating both proactive and reactive security capabilities to protect cloud-native infrastructure and applications, including:

-- Discovery and protection of APIs
+Discovery and Protection of APIs

 As a comprehensive cloud security platform, CNAPP integrates numerous capabilities that were previously found in cloud security posture management (CSPM), cloud detection and response (CDR), cloud workload protection (CWPP), vulnerability management, identity security (CIEM), and API security tools.